If you’re unsure about how to dress your baby for sleep in hot weather, this article is for you.

 This is why it’s important to dress your baby in suitable clothing and to know how to tell if your baby is too warm or too cold, which we’ll cover in this article.

-What Are The Best Types Of Materials A Baby Should Wear To Sleep In Summer?
+Best Types Of Materials A Baby Should Wear To Sleep In Summer

 To ensure your baby doesn’t overheat in warm weather, you want to dress them in cool, breathable fabrics.
 Some of the best materials include: